 He was a massively successful bowler up to the point he added the “doosra” to his armory, but this weapon made him even more lethal.
 Previously he had taken 459 wickets in 82 Tests at an average of 23.55; in 51 subsequent Tests.
 He added another 341 wickets at the lower average of 21.61 while, the most eye-catching of all, his strike rate plunged from a wicket every 60 balls to one in every 48.

-The magical off-spin bowling has given him so much pleasure, that to me, it is the best thing in cricket wrote by Indian maestro Erapalli Prasanna in his autobiography. it probably is when you see the likes of Murali, luring the batsmen so softly so deftly.
-An eminent figure on the circuit now, this Sri Lankan has swept the oppositions with his gentle strikes, be it a Test match or a one-day contest.
+The magical off-spin bowling has given him so much pleasure, that to me, it is the best thing in cricket written by Indian maestro Erapalli Prasanna in his autobiography. it probably is when you see the likes of Murali, luring the batsmen so softly so deftly.
+An eminent figure on the circuit now, this Sri Lankan has swept the opposition with his gentle strikes, be it a Test match or a one-day contest.

 Murali may not belong to the category of Prasanna or Lance Gibbs.
 They were bowlers of a different era.
 In that era when the batsmen would happily leave the crease to accept the challenge of the flighted ball.
 Murali too tempts them to come out but then his reputation of having magical control over his flight leaves the batsmen rooted to the crease.
 A batsman giving the charge to Murali is a rare happening.
 In contemporary cricket, where the trend has sadly been negative, Murali has come as a refreshingly attacking bowler.